 During the intensive observation periods, high frequency turbulence measurements were performed on a 36-m-tall, slim tower ("turbulence tower") at six heights within and above the canopy.
 As this sensitivity study concentrates on the above canopy fluxes, only flux data for the uppermost height of the turbulence tower (36 m) was considered for comparisons of measured and modeled data.
-This eddy-covariance system consisted of a sonic anemometer (USA1 Metek GmbH) to detect horizontal and vertical wind components as well as the sonic temperature, and a fast-response gas analyzer (LI7500, LICOR Biosciences) to measure the density of carbon dioxide and water vapor (for a more detailed description of the experimental setup see Serafimovich et al., 2008).
-Raw flux data (20 Hz) was processed with the TK2 software package, developed at the University of Bayreuth (Mauder and Foken, 2004), including several corrections and quality tests.
-Flux data were filtered using quality flags after Foken et al. (2004) and allowing flux data with a quality flag of 6 and better for further analysis.
+This eddycovariance system consisted of a sonic anemometer (USA-1 Metek GmbH) to detect horizontal and vertical wind components as well as the sonic temperature, and a fast-response gas analyzer (LI-7500, LI-COR Biosciences) to measure the density of carbon dioxide and water vapor (for a more detailed description of the experimental setup see Serafimovich et al., 2008).
+Raw flux data (20 Hz) was processed with the TK2 software package, developed at the University of Bayreuth (Mauder and Foken, 2004), including several corrections and quality tests, such as a correction of the high frequency loss of energy using a method by Moore (1986).
+Flux data were filtered using quality flags after Foken et al. (2004)